 (b) Construction.
-This chapter is to be construed in conjunction with and in a manner consistent with Subchapter C of Chapter 10 of Title 68 of the Rules of the City of New York.
+This chapter is to be construed in conjunction with Subchapter C of Chapter 10 of Title 68 of the Rules of the City of New York.

 (c) Definitions.
 As used in this chapter, the following terms have the following meanings.
 Capitalized terms not specifically defined in this chapter have the meanings set forth in Chapter 10 of Title 68 of the Rules of the City of New York.